 ESRC-Austrian Science Fund (FWF) bilateral guidance

-The UK Economic and Social Research Council and the Fonds zur Förderung der wissenschaftlichen Forschung (Austrian Science Fund - FWF) are pleased to announce their bilateral agreement to facilitate collaborations between social scientists in the UK and Austria.
+We have an on-going bilateral agreement with the Fonds zur Förderung der wissenschaftlichen Forschung (Austrian Science Fund - FWF) to facilitate collaborations between social scientists in the UK and Austria.

 Collaborative research proposals may be submitted in any area of the social sciences within the remit of both agencies.
 There is no deadline, and proposals will be accepted on an ongoing basis.
 Proposals should be drafted, and will be assessed, according to the criteria set out in the International Common Application Process.